I’ve been itching to write this blog post about London hidden gems and my favorite photoshoot locations for far too

 If this is not enough to make you want to see it yourself, I don’t know what is.

-My favourite thing though, is the fact that Wilton’s are also hosting weddings (among other events) in this pub!
+My favorite thing though is the fact that Wilton’s are also hosting weddings (among other events) in this pub!
 How amazing is that?

-Now this is a location I could rave about for hours as it is by far one of my favourite places to walk in and definitely a London hidden gem!
+Now, this is a location I could rave about for hours as it is by far one of my favorite places to walk in and definitely a London hidden gem!

 Although everyone knows about Hampstead Heath Park, it seems that not many know of Pergola and Hill Gardens, which is quite convenient as you get to have some peace and quiet and not having to dodge tourists at every step you take.

-My personal favourite photo shoot location, we shot some beautiful engagement sessions at Pergola Gardens.
-If you’re ever in the area, do yourself a favour and go inside.
+My personal favorite photoshoot location, we shot some beautiful engagement sessions at Pergola Gardens.
+If you’re ever in the area, do yourself a favor and go inside.
 You can thank me later.

-When one thinks of the South Bank area in London, you immediately think of London Eye, Big Ben, Tate Modern and the famous bridges.
+When one thinks of the South Bank area in London, one immediately thinks of London Eye, Big Ben, Tate Modern, and the famous bridges.

-This right here is the perfect spot for hundreds and hundreds of tourists walking constantly and stoping for photographs.
+This right here is the perfect spot for hundreds and hundreds of tourists walking constantly and stopping for photographs.
 As they should.

 But I felt there must be something more to South Bank, places that are a bit more private (yes, that is quite possible) and different.

 So what do you do when everyone is going one way?
 You go the opposite.
-Instead of taking photos on the main South Bank, why not go few steps down and maybe walk on the shores (same amazing view, less the people) or under the bridges which offer an amazing architecture.
+Instead of taking photos on the main South Bank, why not go few steps down and maybe walk on the shores (same amazing view, less the people) or under the bridges which offer amazing architecture.

-The best part yet, during Sunset, the tide goes out, not in, so you could get a beautiful light and nobody would even know you’re there!
+The best part yet, during Sunset, the tide goes out, not in, so you could get beautiful light and nobody would even know you’re there!

 Please be extremely aware of the tide coming back in, as you do not want to be caught in the river Thames.
 Safety comes first!